 Flambeau Hydroelectric Station

-Water from Lake Flambeau, formed by the construction of a 5,200-foot earthen dike and concrete dam, supplies the energy to the power plant’s three turbine generators.
+Water from the reservoir, formed by the construction of a 5,200-foot earthen dike and concrete dam, supplies the energy to the power plant’s three turbine generators.
 The dam, which rises 90 feet above bedrock, includes three large tainter gates that permit the passage of lake water over the concrete barrier for continuation down the Flambeau River.

-The Flambeau Hydroelectric Station is located on Lake Flambeau, just five miles northeast of Ladysmith, Wisconsin.
+The Flambeau Hydroelectric Station is located five miles northeast of Ladysmith, Wis.

-Dairyland Power Cooperative encourages the public to visit and enjoy Lake Flambeau, located in Rusk County, Wis.
+Dairyland Power Cooperative encourages the public to visit and enjoy the Dairyland Reservoir, located in Rusk County, Wis.
 The 2,000 acre lake, surrounded by 24 miles of shoreline offers a variety of recreational opportunities for every season.

 Shoreline Management Plan & Permit Information